atgeller/Wasm-Prechk-Artifact/README.md

 Below are instructions to generate the raw data and graph, but first, a few important disclaimers.

 ### Important Disclaimers
 - The reviewers asked us to add a 4th configuration, wasm_vm, that is the default configuration of wasmtime when it is possible to use virtual memory guard pages.
-This does not appear in the paper, but a graph we submitted to the reviewers is available at `~/data/run_time_relative.pdf`.
+This does not appear in the reviewed version of the paper, but will appear in the final version, and a draft graph submitted to the reviewers is available at `~/data/run_time_relative.pdf`.
 - As a result of the above change, the 100% line was renamed from wasm to wasm_dyn.
-- Two polybench benchmarks are missing from the graph in the paper due to a script error.
+- Two polybench benchmarks are missing from the graph in the paper due to a script error, which will be corrected in the final version.
 Our results for those benchmarks are also available in `~/data/run_time_relative.pdf`.
 - The results may fluctuate, especially for shorter lived benchmarks.
-The better the machine, the larger the speed-ups usually (as one may expect).
 The specs of the machine we used to run the benchmark, as well as various over environmental factors, can be found in the paper (lines 952-957).

 ### Instructions
 The folder `run_time` must be present in `~/PolybenchC-4.2.1` for the scripts to work.